 This is due to the fact that surgeon’s scalpel will induce a new skin injury in a patient who is already prone to keloid formation.
 Skin injury from surgery will trigger the formation of a new keloid.
-Jumping into surgical removal of nodular or tumoral keloid is not scientific, and is done based on a gut reaction from surgeons more than being based on scientific facts.
+Jumping into the surgical removal of nodular or tumoral keloid is not scientific, and is done based on a gut reaction from surgeons more than being based on scientific facts.

 Cryotherapy is safest and most effective method of treating tumoral keloids.
 Ear tumoral keloids respond very very to cryotherapy.